Bachelor of Arts–Master of Arts Honors (Political Science) Program

 Curriculum

-- Must finish the BA Honors component in 2 academic years (4 semesters and only one midyear term in your third year; you cannot take a midyear term in your fourth year)
+• must finish the BA Honors component in two academic years (four semesters and only one midyear term in your third year; you cannot take a midyear term in your fourth year)

-- Must finish the MA Honors component in one academic year (2 semesters only; you must finish by the second semester)
+• must finish the MA Honors component in one academic year (two semesters only; you must finish by the second semester)

-- You may not join in any exchange program at any point (because you must finish on time)
+• may not join in any exchange program at any point

-If you do not meet our retention rules, you will be reverted to the BA (Political Science) program.
+If you fail to meet any of these requirements, you will be automatically reverted to the BA (Political Science) program.

 Other Documents